ryantbrown/reaktion.js/readme.md

 | subNavEffect | `slide` | string | The effect used to animate the sub menus, can be either `slide` or `fade` |
 | subNavSpeed | `300` | int | The speed at which to animate the sub menus |

-Below is an example of using these options in the plugin call:
+Below is an example using these options in the plugin call:

 ```html
 <script>